shreyanshchordia/Faces/README.md

 6) Implement a Siamese Network (Didn't train it)

 The above implementations can be found in [Faces.ipynb](Faces.ipynb) and [Siamese_network.ipynb](Siamese_network.ipynb)

+I have also made a video for explaining the [https://youtu.be/3Kqd5SJbG7s](PHASE 1)

 ## Phase 2
 7) Face Detection and recognition on the webcam.
 (Done using python library face_recognition)